 5. Maintains positive working relationships as a team player through problem solving issues, speaking positively about others, listening attentively and observing the Patient Bill of Rights and Confidentiality.

 6. Increases customer service knowledge, skill and ability by participating in department and institution-wide specific programs.

 7. Incorporates National Jewish’s identity (Science Transforming Life®) into daily functions.
 Speaks positively about the institution, provides customers with prompt service, maintains a clean and safe working environment, dresses appropriately based upon National Jewish safety standards, and departmental policies and wears an ID badge visibly.

 Knowledge of basic human anatomy, physiology, laboratory procedures and equipment.
 Proven interpersonal communication, and organizational skills.
 Good command of the English language, both written and verbal.

 BS or BA in Biology, Chemistry, Behavioral Science, Science, Health or Nursing required.

 Certification and Licensure

-CPR/BLS certification prior to independent patient contact required.
-National Jewish IRB certification required within one month of hire and IATA Certification required prior to shipping any specimens.
+BLS certification required prior to independent patient contact.
+IRB certification required within one month of hire.
+Certification for shipping hazardous materials (IATA) required prior to shipping any specimens.

 - or - Any equivalent combination of Education and/or Experience